 Location: Mühlenstraße 3-100, 10243 Berlin

-Following the fall of the wall in 1989, many artists crossed over to the east and used the blank concrete as a canvas.
+Following the fall of the wall in 1989, lots of artists crossed over to the east due to its comparative affordability.
+Many artists swapped their canvas for concrete to expressive themselves publicly.
 The East Side Gallery, a striking memorial to freedom, is perhaps the most well-known visual homage to this historic moment.

 With over 100 paintings on display, this 1-mile walk is an enjoyable and interesting way to see how artists from all around the world expressed the elation and anxieties of the reunification era.